-Modern fleet of multi-purpose ferries and LoLo container vessels operating between the Republic of Ireland and United Kingdom and Continental Europe, and on charter.
+Modern fleet of multi-purpose ferries and LoLo container vessels operating between Ireland, Britain and Continental Europe, and on charter.

 Container and Terminal Division